k8spatterns/katacoda/21-Controller/02-check-controller-script.md

 `bash controller.sh &`{{execute}}

-Just for testing add and remove a configmap temporarily
+Just for testing add and remove a ConfigMap temporarily

 `kubectl create -f configmap.yml`{{execute}}
 `kubectl delete -f configmap.yml`{{execute}}

-Can you see how the events are processed ?
+Can you see how the events are processed?

-To clean up, lets kill the background processes
+Let's kill the background processes to clean up:

 `kill %1 %2`{{execute}}

-In the next section we will see how we can use an _Ambassador_ for implementing a similar proxy within a Pod.
+In the next section, we will see how we can use an _Ambassador_ for implementing a similar proxy within a Pod.

 ------------

-Back to our script.
-The query option `watch=true` in the API server request causes the API server to not close the connection but send events to the client as they come in.
+Now back to our script.
+The query option `watch=true` in the API server request causes the API server not to close the connection but send events to the client as they come in.

-Within the loop we are using `jq` and jsonpath to extract certain fields from the events as they come in.
+Within the loop, we are using `jq` and jsonpath to extract individual fields from the events as they come in.
 Such an event looks like

 ```json
 {